 - The Invisible Boy

-When I catch a students being kind, I give them a “caught being kind” bracelet.
+When I catch a student being kind, I give them a “caught being kind” bracelet.
 They love these!
 I have copied them onto various colored paper, to make it even more fun.
 Sometimes, I will write on the back what I caught them doing.
 This way when their parents ask them about it, they can remember.
 The kindness bracelets are a freebie in my TPT Store.

-30 Day Kindness Challenge
+30-Day Kindness Challenge

 After we have practiced and brainstormed ways to be kind, we are pretty much experts!
-So I issue a 30 day kindness challenge to my students.
+So I issue a 30-day kindness challenge to my students.

 Each student makes one of these kindness chains.
 The order in which the RAK’s are glued vary by each student, so each day students are completing different things.
-The absolutely love this!
+They absolutely love this!
 You can grab this Kindness chain below.

-How do you practice kindness in your classroom?
+What are some ways you practice kindness in your classroom?